Another Visit to Hannah’s Kitchen

 I love how poetry is subject to interpretation.
 All writing is, to a certain degree, but poetry often means different things to different people and can stretch far beyond what the writer imagined.
 Take last year’s poem Thanksgiving in Hannah’s Kitchen, for instance.
 It met with mixed reviews: some liked it, some did not.
 Some saw it as funny and some found it sensual.
 Here’s how I see Hannah.
-She is the oldest, probably lonely, and least hospitable member of her family.
+She is the oldest and least hospitable member of her family.
 She has prepared more Thanksgiving dinners than she cares to remember.
 She has the timing of every dish down to a science and prefers to do it herself over the drama and chaos that comes with “help”.
-Time alone finds her reminiscing, but there comes a point during her familiar routine when she grows impatient with the turkey… and maybe with herself.
+Her time alone is perfect for reminiscing, but there comes a point during her familiar routine when she grows impatient with the turkey… and maybe with herself.
 Here again is Thanksgiving in Hannah’s Kitchen:

 Aromas, spicy and strong,